fwd/nano-docs/source/checkout.md

-# Checkout Pages
+# Checkout

-Free, Non-Custodial Checkout Pages, for your Nano Address.
+Free, non-custodial Checkout UI, for your Nano Address.

 ## Basic Usage

-Just share a link.
-That easy.

 - https://nano.to/@moon
 - https://xno.to/@moon?price=100
 - https://ӿ.to/YOUR_ADDRESS

-You may use any domain when creating your links.

 > Looking to code your own Checkout UI?
-See [QR Code API](/qrcode-api).
+See [QR Code API](/qrcode).

 ```
 GET https://nano.to/NANO_ADDRESS_OR_USERNAME?title=Coffee